taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/03-A-advanced-actions.md

 }
 ~~~~~~~~

 A reducer would take care of it and set the state of a `isLoginModalOpen` property to true.
-While it is good to know that the payload is not mandatory in actions, the last example can lead to bad practice.
+While it is good to know that the payload is not mandatory in actions, the last example can lead to a bad practice.
 Because you already know that you would need a second action to close the modal again.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~